alex-miller-0/eth-passwords/README.md

     --test          Uses the private blockchain included in the repo

     Actions:
      -i                 Initializes and deploys a new contract.
                         Requires geth to be running with RPC enabled and an unlocked Ethereum account.

     --encrypt <arg>     Encrypts a password with AES and saves it to a file locally.
                         The arg is used as a hint (also the file name).
                         Requires a seed value and a password.

     --decrypt <arg>     Decrypts a locally stored, encrypted password.
                         The arg is used as a hint (and also the file name).
                         Requires the seed value with which the password was encrypted.

     Passwords:
     -p <arg>            Uses the arg as a password for an action

     Seed storage:
     -s <arg>            Uses the argument as the seed value

     -sw                 Writes the seed (requires -s) to a local file

     -sd                 Deletes the seed file

     TODO

-    -m <arg>        Calls one of the methods in the deployed contract (arg = method title).
+    --upload            Uploads an encrypted password to the blockchain.
+                        Must be used in conjunction with either encrypt or decrypt.

+    --download <arg>    Download an encrypted password and save it locally.
+                        After this, it can be decrypted to plain text.
 ## Components
 There are three main components in this repo.
 #### Contract